cailindz/portfolio/critiquebydesign.md

 [Link to portfolio main page](/README.md)

 ## Selecting a data visualization for critique and redesign
-1. A link to the original data visualization (or screenshot - make sure to correctly cite your sources, etc.).
-Include paragraph or two on why you selected this particular data visualization.
-For obvious reasons, the data visualization you select should come from a publicly accessible source.

 I chose to critique and re-design one of many figures found in a report focusing on suburban-metro regions:
 ### [Overlooked Suburbs: The Changing Metropolitan Geography of Poverty in the Western United States<sup>1</sup>](https://www.frbsf.org/community-development/publications/community-development-research-briefs/2022/january/overlooked-suburbs-changing-metropolitan-geography-of-poverty-western-us/)